 The chicken combo includes Asian Seasoned Chicken, Chicken Breast Strips, Diced Chicken, and Seasoned Chicken.
 These are great for stir fries (with your home garden grown veggies) and cooked with rice for an all-in-one dish in your cast iron skillet or Dutch oven.

 Also on sale is the freeze dried fruit combo that includes Apple Dices, Bananas, Peaches, Pineapple Dices, Blueberries and Strawberries.
-The fruit combo is now 24% off for $109.99 instead of the normal price of $144.25.
 Click here for the Emergency Essentials Monthly Specials.

 Want to help support Backdoor Survival?